If I think back, I can remember when I first started considering my own financial goals.

 3. Eliminate your credit card debt

-While there are some enticing credit card rewards programs out there, I always suggest that readers “know themselves” and avoid credit cards if they are prone to carrying a balance.
+While there are some enticing credit card rewards programs out there, I always suggest that readers “know themselves.”
+No matter how great the rewards may be, you should avoid credit cards if you are prone to carrying a balance.

 4. Build an emergency fund